Change your course search filters to: 'UNDERGRADUATE ONLINE'

 A program which builds skills and knowledge, and links together different academic discplines, with the focus on equipping you for your future studies, is invaluable.
 BISC 100: Thinking Locally and BISC 101: Acting Globally fulfil this role and are offered online for the first time in Fall 2020 / Winter 2021 to all Queen's students on Kingston campus as well as at the BISC.
-The two courses are available for all First-Year students and are purposefully designed to build on the unique aspects of the BISC learning environment.
-The courses are delivered through a combination of lectures, seminars, group work and one-on-one sessions.
-They both allow you to engage with your further studies and your role in a globalized environment with heightened confidence, intelligence and ambition.
+The two courses are available for both First-Year and Upper Year students and are purposefully designed to build on the unique aspects of the BISC learning environment.
+The courses are delivered online through a combination of lectures, seminars, and video conferencing sessions.
+Students will learn online primary source analysis with unique access to the Castle's archives.

 BISC 100 explores concepts of location, identity and boundaries that are at the heart of all academic inquiry across the Humanities and Social Sciences.
 It does this by looking at case studies related to the BISC's British setting, like the idea of a unique British national identity, the debates on what constitutes English heritage, or the more recent controversies on immigration.
 Students will use virtual reality to take a tour of the Castle, gardens and grounds and take part in our virtual Castle Escape Room.

 BISC 101 takes the concepts introduced in BISC 100 and expands them to a global scale.
 You will engage in an analysis of the ways in which people interact globally, focusing on basic patterns of international interaction, such as trade, imperialism, war and peace-making.
 Current global issues will be a focal point for discussion and problem-solving activities.